kubevela/kubevela.github.io/docs/cli/vela_completion.md

 title: vela completion
 ---

-Output shell completion code for the specified shell (bash or zsh)
+Output shell completion code for the specified shell (bash or zsh).

 ### Synopsis